 John Reed Stark.
 This series -- published for the first time on Nasdaq’s Governance Clearinghouse --outlines a strategic framework for boards of directors to effectively analyze and supervise corporate

-The first paper in this series provided an overview of the critical components related to the governance practices, policies and procedures of a strong cybersecurity program.
-The remaining papers in this series will broadly cover the following topics:
+critical components related to the governance practices, policies and procedures of a strong cybersecurity program.

-- Data Mapping and Encryption: the board’s oversight responsibilities with respect to two of the largest enterprise undertakings in the field of cybersecurity: encryption and data mapping.
+Part IV, Data Mapping and Encryption (Coming in May): the board’s oversight responsibilities with respect to two of the largest enterprise undertakings in the field of cybersecurity: encryption and data mapping.

 By using these white papers as a guide, boards of directors can become not only more preemptive in evaluating cybersecurity risk exposure but they can also successfully elevate cybersecurity from an ancillary IT concern to a core enterprise-wide risk management